camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/guide.html.md

 **Note**: The distro already ships camunda tasklist.
 It may be accessed on the context path `/tasklist`.

-The following steps are required to deploy camunda cockpit on a JBoss instance:
+The following steps are required to deploy camunda tasklist on a Glassfish instance:

-1. Download the tasklist web application from [our server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/tasklist/camunda-tasklist/).
+1. Download the tasklist web application from [our server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/tasklist/camunda-tasklist-glassfish/).
    Choose the correct version named `$PLATFORM_VERSION/camunda-tasklist-glassfish-$PLATFORM_VERSION.war`.
 2. Optionally, you may change the context path to which the tasklist will be deployed (default is `/tasklist`).
    Edit the file `WEB-INF/sun-web.xml` in the war file and update the `context-root` element accordingly.